8xFF/helm/charts/atm0s-media/README.md

 Atm0s Media Stack installs the following

-- Atm0s pods: Gateway, Connector, Webrtc, RTMP, SIP
+- Atm0s pods: Gateway, Connector, Webrtc, RTMP
 - Nats pod

 ## Prerequisites

 - **Kubernetes >= 1.23** (You must have a Kubernetes cluster installed and be able to access it with kubectl.)
 - **Helm v3** (https://helm.sh/docs/intro/install/)

+## Firewall
+The containers will be using host's network stacks, so in order for them to communicate properly with each others, you will need to config some of your host firewall rules.

 ## Installing the Chart